Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 | [`reset!`](@ref) | `(none)` | Reset transform to identity |

 !!! tip "Rotate around a Point"
-    To rotate a widget around a fixed point `p`, we can `translate!` the transform such that the widgets new center is at `p`, `rotate!`, then `translate!` back to the widgets initial position.
+    To rotate a widget around a fixed point `p`, we can `translate!` such that the widgets new center is at `p`, `rotate!`, then `translate!` back to the widgets initial position.

 These functions are called on the `TransformBin` instance directly, we do not use a separate transform object.
 The arguments for these functions operate in absolute widget space, with `(0, 0)` being the top left corner of the `TransformBin`s size allocation, in pixels.